 - 1½ cups all-purpose flour

-- 5 crème de menthe candies (I used Andes brand) chopped into small triangles
+- Crème de menthe candies (I used Andes brand) chopped into small triangles

 - Heat oven to 350.

-- Take 1 heaping tsp of dough and form into 1-inch balls.
+- Take 1 heaping teaspoon of dough and form into balls.
 Place balls on a lined baking sheet.
 Make small circular indents in each ball using the end of a wooden spoon or other kitchen gadget.
 I used the end of my wooden citrus reamer.

 - Bake for about 8-10 minutes.
 Let the cookies cool on a baking rack.